Bohemian Rhapsody (film): Firing of Singer and his replacement

 On 1 December 2017, The Hollywood Reporter reported that 20th Century Fox had temporarily halted production due to the "unexpected unavailability" of director Bryan Singer.
 Sources said that Singer had not returned to the set after the Thanksgiving week (20–26 November).
 Discussions began about replacing him.
 Cinematographer Newton Thomas Sigel stepped in to direct during Singer's non-showings.
 Singer's absence was reportedly due to "a personal health matter concerning Bryan and his family".
 With under three weeks left on the shoot, Singer requested a filming hiatus as his mother was extremely ill.
 Other sources claimed that Malek and the crew had grown tired of Singer's behaviour, who was reportedly arriving late to set and clashing with Malek.
 Tom Hollander briefly quit the film over issues with Singer but was convinced to return.
 On 4 December 2017, Singer was fired as director, with about two weeks of scheduled principal photography remaining.

 On 6 December 2017, Dexter Fletcher was announced as Singer's replacement and on 15 December, filming resumed with Fletcher directing.
 Fletcher later estimated that two-thirds of the principal photography had been completed when he joined the production, saying, "I came into the last few weeks of principal photography and editing and the bits and pieces like that...
 I was looking at two complete [acts] in a good film, and [I had to] not let it down."

 On 30 January 2018, Gwilym Lee posted to social media that filming had finished.
 Visual effects were provided by DNEG and supervised by Paul Norris.

 Directing credit

 According to the Directors Guild of America, only one director can be named for a film, and the DGA has sole control over who that will be.
-Although Fletcher replaced Singer on the set before filming was completed, with two weeks left (Singer hired the cast, crew and filmed most of the film), producer Graham King announced in June 2018 that Singer would receive the directing credit on the finished film.
+Although Fletcher replaced Singer with two weeks left in the production, Singer had hired the cast, crew and shot most of the film.
+Producer Graham King announced in June 2018 that Singer would receive the directing credit on the finished film.
 Fletcher received an executive producer credit.